ruzz311/butchershop/README.md

 team who's static assets were coupled too tightly with a .NET project and my ever-growing hatred for Visual Studio.

-Ideally, you have access to the codebase but it requires a difficult environment or heavy SDK (say goodbye to slow Virtal Machines and/or bloated IDEs) that are unnecessary for static assets such as CSS, Images, or JavaScript.
+Ideally, you have access to the code-base but it requires a difficult environment or heavy SDK (say goodbye to slow Virtual Machines and/or bloated IDEs) that are unnecessary for static assets such as CSS, Images, or JavaScript.
 You can edit locally (helpful for pre-compiled css or coffee which can be watched locally for changes and compiled) and still use your application's data routes or dynamic pages.